poneoneo/Alibaba-CLI-Scraper/README.md

   ##### How to set My API KEY ?
-  by default `scrapper` will use async mode which is supported by brightdata api which means if you want to use it you will need to provide your api key. set it by using command bellow:
+  by default `scrapper` will use async mode which is supported by brightdata api, means if you want to use it you will need to provide your api key. set it by using command bellow:

   ```bash
   aba-run set-api-key your_api_key
   ```